Data-Efficient Indentation Size Effect Correction in Steels Using Machine Learning and Physics-Constrained Neural Network: Results and Discussion

-For neural network the SHAP summary plot (Figure~\ref{fig:NN_SHAP}) shows a qualitatively different feature hierarchy: the dominant contributors are the apparent hardness H (GPa), maximum load \(P_{\max}\), and total indentation work \(W_{\text{tot}}\), with \({H}/{E_{r}}\) and \({P_{max}}/{S^{2}}\) carrying secondary weight.
-This diverges from the Random Forest result and requires careful physical interpretation. \(H\) is defined as \(H\ = {P_{\max}}/{A_{c}}\) and therefore carries the Oliver-Pharr pile-up bias directly.
-High SHAP weight on \(H\) does not, in isolation, constitute evidence that the network has bypassed \(A_{c}\) errors; it indicates that the network accepts \(A_{c}\)-dependent inputs as primary drivers and allows the model to extrapolate efficiently, which Random Forest lacks.
-The pile-up bypass in the Neural Network therefore cannot operate at the input selection level as it does in the Random Forest.
-Rather, it must operate at the level of internal representation, the bottleneck layer must filter the depth-dependent, pile-up-sensitive component of \(H\) from its depth-independent, intrinsic-strength component before passing information to the output layers.
-Whether this filtering is achieved is the specific question addressed by the latent space analysis in Section~\ref{latent-space-analysis-of-the-neural-network-bottleneck}.
+For the Neural Network, the SHAP summary plot (Figure~\ref{fig:NN_SHAP}) shows a qualitatively different hierarchy: the dominant contributors are the apparent hardness \(H_{\mathrm{app}}\), maximum load \(P_{\max}\), and \({H}/{E_{r}}\), followed by the area-invariant proxy \({P_{\max}}/{S^{2}}\) and the plasticity index \({W_{p}}/{W_{\mathrm{tot}}}\).
+Contact area, residual-depth descriptors, total work, and reduced modulus carry lower attribution.
+High SHAP weight on \(H_{\mathrm{app}}\) does not, in isolation, constitute evidence that the network has bypassed \(A_{c}\) errors; it indicates that the network accepts \(A_{c}\)-dependent inputs as primary drivers, which enables the efficient extrapolation the Random Forest lacks.
+The pile-up bypass in the Neural Network therefore cannot operate at the input-selection level; it must operate at the level of internal representation, with the bottleneck layer filtering the depth-dependent, pile-up-sensitive component of \(H\) from its intrinsic-strength component.
+Whether this filtering is achieved is addressed by the latent space analysis in Section~\ref{latent-space-analysis-of-the-neural-network-bottleneck}.